Skip to content

 Time

 December 1982: I recall seeing plenty of movies in this particular year.
 Across all kinds of films in various categories, too (no wonder author John Kenneth Muir is doing a series on this genre year).
-A good many of them with she-whose-name-is-not-to-be-uttered (or -mentioned or -spoken, or however I’ve previously denoted this one particular former girlfriend throughout this memoir series).
+A good many of them with she-whose-name-is-not-to-be-uttered (or –mentioned or –spoken, or however I’ve previously denoted this one particular former girlfriend throughout this memoir series).
 It’s simply a point of fact.
-Note: this is an attempt of mine to cover my rear end with my beautiful, loving, and patient wife of just about 23 years of marriage… did I happen to say she’s understanding beyond belief?

-It was during this Christmas season not-to-be-uttered and I took in The Verdict (I don’t think it took much convincing on my part as you-know-who was well aware it starred her heart-throb Paul Newman) at the Marina Dey Rey Six.
-Besides having a compelling story, and the best performance ever by Newman (IMHO), the only other thing I recall was how mad the penultimate girlfriend of that time became afterward.
-Did I mention she was a nurse by vocation?
-No?
-Okay.
-Was she angered by what writer David Mamet got wrong in the screenplay?
-Uh uh.
-If I remember correctly, she was rankled as a medical professional most by what the story got right.
+It was during this Christmas season not-to-be-uttered and I took in The Verdict.
+I don’t think it took much convincing on my part as you-know-who was well aware it starred her heart-throb Paul Newman, playing at the Marina Dey Rey Six.
+Besides having a compelling story, and the best performance ever by Newman in my opinion, the only other thing I recall was how mad the penultimate girlfriend of that time became afterward.

 The entire TMT series can be found here.
+If you’re interested how it’s put together, click here.

 I watched this one because of you.
-I love it, but have to admit that Butch Cassidy is still my favorite of his roles. :-)
+I love it, but have to admit that Butch Cassidy is still my favorite of his roles. 🙂

 Love that I have you to consult about movies.